anacapamu/github-member-directory/README.md

 * Unit tests
 * Better UX design
-* Cache the logins and/or member datas pulled
+* Cache the logins and/or member datas pulled to avoid rate limit issues
 * Pagination includes buttons that goes straight to first or last page
+* Pagination has CSS hover effect or some sort of indications that numbers are clickable
-* User ability to retrieve a certain amount of users
+* User ability to retrieve a certain amount of users or to look up a specific user
-* Deployment to GitHub pages

 If I had more time, I would address the following edge cases:

 * Not to render members with missing username/profile link
-* When there are no members to display, show user a specific error message/page on the web app